georinep/Freetown-mobility-gama/README.md

 **dashboard/**

-A web-based UX/UI prototype for visualizing simulation outputs.
+Contains a web-based UX/UI prototype for visualizing simulation outputs.

 -Interactive interface for exploring scenarios and time-of-day results